fabiofabrizi/pands-project/README.md

 <img src="Data Visualisation/box_plots.png" alt="Box plots of species">

-From looking at the box plots above, it does indeed confirm what was observed about 'Iris Setosa' - that is, it has the smallest deviations in petal length and width and the largest variation in sepal width.
+From looking at the box plots above, it does indeed confirm what was observed about *'Iris Setosa'* - that is, it has the smallest deviations in petal length and width and the largest variation in sepal width.

-What can also be observed from the box plots is that 'Iris Setosa' and 'Iris Virginica' are quite seperate to each other in terms of their characteristics - 'Iris Virginica', apart from sepal width, has greater variation across all characteristics.
+What can also be observed from the box plots is that *'Iris Setosa'* and *'Iris Virginica'* are quite seperate to each other in terms of their characteristics - *'Iris Virginica'*, apart from sepal width, has greater variation across all characteristics.

-For 'Iris Versicolor' there's an overlap at the top of the range (4.5 - 5.2cm) with 'Iris Virginica' as confirmed by the box plot.
+For *'Iris Versicolor'* there's an overlap at the top of the range (4.5 - 5.2cm) with *'Iris Virginica'* as confirmed by the box plot.

 From examination of the above box plots, it can be inferred that petal length (in cm) is the best variable to distinguish between the species as all the others have overlapping ranges.